Shadow-Kylin/Shadow-Kylin.github.io/content/post/Git/【Git】Discard Untracked Files/index.md

 Additionally, using the command requires the developer to provide either the –force or –dry-run (-n) switch.
 It is important to note that –force and –dry-run switches both require two dashes.

-Failing to provide either switch will cause the Git clean command to fail, and the system will generate an error messag.
+Failing to provide either switch will cause the Git clean command to fail, and the system will generate an error message.

 # Remove untracked files with caution